Dunalastair Dam Project

 Dam | Water reservoir

-The dam itself is 65 metres wide and has two floodgates and several spillways due to the quantity of water which sometimes needs to be released Into the River Tummel.
-The main purpose of the dam is to act as an intake which supplies water to an open 15 metre wide concrete aqueduct that runs to the south of the River Tummel.
-The aqueduct flows for 5 km losing very little height, keeping to the 200 metre contour before feeding the Tummel hydroelectricity power station at the head of Loch Tummel through two large pipes.
+The dam itself is 65 metres wide and has two floodgates and several spillways due to the quality of water which often needs to be released into the River Tummel.
+The main purpose of the dam is to act as an intake which supplies water to an open 15-metre-wide concrete aqueduct that runs to the south of the River Tummel.
+The aqueduct flows for 5 kilommetres losing very little height, keeping to the 200-metre contour before feeding the Tummel hydroelectricity power station at the head of Loch Tummel through two large pipes.

 KITE'S PART OF THE PROJECT

-Kite supplied the site with galvanised handrail systems to secure the walkways and roof edge points used by inspectors and maintenance regularly.
-The system consisted of our two-ball tubular level standards posts that were fitted on the solid edges of the dam along with all the service walkways.
-Most of the service points were secured and protected to guarantee the highest level of safety for any site visitor.
+Kite supplied the site with galvanised handrail systems to secure the walkways and roof edge points used regularly by inspectors and maintenance workers.
+The systems consisted of our two-ball tubular level standards posts that were fitted on the solid edges of the dam along with all the service walkways.
+Service points were secured and protected to guarantee the highest level of safety for any site visitor.

 WANT TO LEARN MORE?